apbodnar/FSPT/README.md

 * Make metallic and roughness more flexible
 * Better support for asset standards.
 OBJ, MTL, etc...
 * Tiled rendering
+* Refactor texture packing to be far, far less wasteful of memory

 ## Demo